Trees growing in the rock walls of Zion National Park

-Of the many beautiful hanging gardens to be found around the world, Zion National Park lays claim to some of the most unusual.
+Of the many hanging gardens found around the world, Zion National Park lays claim to some of the most unusual.
 This is largely due to the rock formations that make up the park.
 These formations, known in geology as the Navajo Formation, provide the perfect environment for hanging gardens to develop.

-Unlike their more pampered cousins, Zion’s hanging gardens are composed of plant communities with a singular ability: they are able to establish themselves in rock, often in desert environments that are hostile to their very survival.
+Zion’s hanging gardens contain plant communities with a special ability.
+Unlike their soil-based cousins, they are able to establish themselves in rock.
+Moreover, the plants seem to thrive in the park’s desert setting, an environment that is normally hostile to their very survival.

-The combination of porous sandstone and adjacent levels of impervious (Kaibab) limestone, create the perfect conditions for hanging gardens of all kinds to establish.
+In fact, the combination of porous sandstone and adjacent levels of impervious (Kaibab) limestone, create the perfect conditions for all kinds of hanging gardens to establish.
 As water seeps down through the sandstone, it pools in places where it encounters the impenetrable stone.
-Then, as gravity does its magic, the water fishes its way downward through joints and cracks in the impervious strata, slowly nourishing the plants that cling to its rocky walls.
+Then, pulled by gravity, it continues its path downward through joints and cracks, while slowly nourishing the plants below.

 It’s a lot like a vertical garden.

 Zion’s most famous hanging garden is called Weeping Rock.
 It is reached by a short but steep trail up a rocky hillside.
-As the path clears the final rise, dry sand and gravel give way to moss and slippery rocks fed by long ribbons of water oozing from a canyon above.
+As the path clears the rise, sand and gravel give way to moss and slippery rocks fed by long ribbons of water oozing from a canyon above.
 The canyon floor is formed of impermeable shale, so it sheds the water down through porous rock until it finally finds a place to penetrate.

 What’s unique about Weeping Rock is that the permeable layer has eroded further than the impermeable layer, forming an impassable rock shelf.
 As a result, water collects on this level before streaming down the sandstone walls and terrace.
 Eventually, it cascades into a pool below.

 Weeping Rock at Zion National Park